BHGC/website/content/join/index.md

 As a rough guide, see previous years below.
 See also the [About] page.
 ---%>

-## Next chance to join the club _might be_ in January 2018
+## Next lesson set is currently planned for the 2018 Spring semester

-Unfortunately, for the first time in our club's history, we could not provides lessons during the fall semester (2017).
+Unfortunately we had to postpone lessons scheduled for the 2017 fall semester.
 Instead, we hope to be able to take on new students for the spring semester.
-Please check back on this website for updates as early as mid-January 2018.
+Please check back on this website for updates as early as January 2018.

 ## Previous years

 ### Signup dates 2017

-Unfortunately, for the first time in our club's history, we could not provides lessons during the fall semester.
-No students joined the club.
+Lessons scheduled for the 2017 fall semester were postponed.

 ### Signup dates 2016